-There is very little movement in this joint and it is known that as we get holder, the movement lessens to a point where the bones fuse and no further movement comes from the joint.
+There is very little movement in this joint and it is known that as we get older, the movement lessens to a point where the bones fuse and no further movement comes from the joint.

-Pain is often local to the joint and around the dimples in the lower part of the back.
+Pain is often localised to the joint and around the dimples in the lower part of the back.
 Pain can refer into the buttock and back of the thigh.
 Pain is often worse with movement and activities such as walking, climbing stairs and leaning forward can be sore.
 Pain is often eased with rest but being in one position for too long can also cause the area to become painful and gentle movement often helps alleviate the pain.

-They may also suggest an SIJ belt that can help alleviate some of the symptoms short term whilst you are working on strengthening the muscles.
+Your Physiotherapist will discuss how you can modify some of the activities that are causing your symptoms whilst it settles.
+They may also suggest an ‘SIJ belt’ that can help alleviate some of the symptoms in the short term, whilst you are working on strengthening the muscles.
 It is important to say that this is not a long-term solution but may give you some comfort until the muscles have a chance to get stronger.
 These can often be helpful in the second and third trimester of pregnancy.

-Your Physiotherapist may also suggest other treatment modalities such as manual therapy and acupuncture to help with the pain if they think it is appropriate and these can be a very useful adjunct alongside your exercise programme.
+Your Physiotherapist may also implement other treatment modalities such as manual therapy and acupuncture to help with the pain if they think it is appropriate and these can be a very useful adjunct alongside your exercise programme.